gantree-io/gantree-backend-docker/README.md

-# Gantree-Backend-Docker #
+# Gantree-Backend-Docker (+ Web Application) #

-This docker container is designed to simplify the setup and usage of the gantree backend
+This docker container is designed to simplify the setup and usage of the Gantree Web Application

 ## Setup